spyderbat/spyctl/docs/tutorials/spyctl_basics.rst

     image: python_webserver:*

-- expand an ip block's cidr range (e.g. say there is a /16 network that we expect traffic from):abbr:
+- expand an ip block's cidr range (e.g. say there is a /16 network that we expect traffic from):

 .. code-block:: none